 “Habari Gani?” or “What is the news?” is one of the greetings of Kwanzaa, used to greet others during Kwanzaa.
 The appropriate response to this question is for one to reply with the principle of that day.

-A colourful festivity, many women celebrate this day by wearing bright traditional African clothes, usually in the colors of Kwanzaa.
+A colorful festivity, many women celebrate this day by wearing bright traditional African clothes, usually in the colors of Kwanzaa.

 Although a very recent holiday, Kwanzaa quickly became popular with African-American communities, and it is estimated that around five million people celebrate it every year.